Rest Stop in Santa Barbara

 If you haven’t read my original trip to Santa Barbara you can read about it here.

-As COVID started to rise, I flew back to California in a hurry to get home to Daniel.
-He was a sweetheart and picked me up from the airport.
-Seeing as we had wanted to visit Santa Barbara before his graduation and it was a nice day, we decided it was worth making a pit stop on the beach.
+As COVID started to rise, I flew back to California in a hurry to get home to my apartment.
+My roommate kindly picked me up from the airport.
+Seeing as we had wanted to visit Santa Barbara before her graduation and it was a nice day, we decided it was worth making a pit stop on the beach.
 Back then, the virus hadn’t spread throughout the US yet but California was quick to start the quarantine and put the Shelter in Place order into effect.

 As we took in the fresh salty air and warm rays of sunshine, we saw plenty of people running, biking, walking, and even playing volleyball.
 Some people were swimming in the ocean too.
 There is definitely merit behind Santa Barbara being one of the fittest cities in the US.